 not be a cause for concern, since most Google Cloud Client Libraries

 retry message failures.
 You should investigate error rates that are greater

 than 1%.
 Because non-retryable codes are handled by your application (rather

 than the client library), you should examine response codes.
 If your publisher

 application does not have a good way of signaling an unhealthy state, consider

 setting an alert on the

 It is equally important to track failed publish requests in your publish client.
 While client libraries generally retry failed requests, they do not guarantee publication.
-Refer to Publishing messages for ways to detect permanent publish failures when using GCP Client Libraries.
-At a minimum, your subscriber should log permanent publish errors.
+Refer to Publishing messages for ways to detect permanent publish failures when using Google Cloud Client Libraries.
+At a minimum, your publisher application should log permanent publish errors.
 If you log those errors to Stackdriver Logging, you can set up a logs-based metric with an alert.